Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Findings

-For the linear model, which can be regarded as the standard baseline analog of the linear $f(R,\mathcal{T})$ model, we found that the GSLT can be satisfied for a wide range of parameter values.
-This suggests that the simplest $f(Q,\mathcal{T})$ extensions of GR are thermodynamically well-behaved and therefore provide a natural starting point for further cosmological studies.
+For the linear model, we consider it as a basic case which is similar to the linear model of $f(R,\mathcal{T})$ model.
+In this case, the GSLT is satisfied for different values of the parameters which shows that the simple $f(Q,\mathcal{T})$ models are thermodynamically stable and can be used as a starting point for further study.

-The power-law model, inspired by analogous generalizations of $f(R)$ and $f(T)$ gravity, introduced a nonlinear dependence on $Q$.
-Our results showed that the GSLT remains valid for certain choices of the power index $n$, but that larger values of $n$ tend to restrict the allowed parameter space.
-Physically, this means that strong nonlinear geometric corrections may destabilize entropy growth, indicating that only mild power-law modifications are thermodynamically consistent.
+In the power-law model, the nonlinear term in $Q$ is introduced.
+This idea comes from $f(R)$ and $f(T)$ gravity and found that the GSLT holds only for some values of the power index $n$, when $n$ becomes large, the allowed parameter ranges become small.
+This means a strong nonlinear effects in geometry can disturb the entropy growth.
+So, in this model only small deviations are preferred.

-The quadratic trace model provides a toy analog of higher-order matter coupling.
-In this formulation, the entropy rate exhibits an explicit dependence on the trace of the energy–momentum tensor, directly incorporating matter contributions into entropy production.
-We found that the GSLT could be satisfied, but only under more restrictive conditions for parameter $\beta$.
-This highlights the fact that nonlinear matter couplings introduce additional challenges to thermodynamic consistency, as they effectively mimic the bulk viscosity or particle creation mechanisms in cosmology.
+The quadratic trace model includes higher-order matter effects.
+Here, the entropy depends directly on the trace of the energy–momentum tensor.
+So, matter plays a clear role in entropy production.
+The GSLT is satisfied, but the parameter $\beta$ must be chosen carefully.
+This shows that nonlinear matter terms make the system more constrained.
+Such effects are similar to bulk viscosity or particle creation.

-The exponential model, motivated by non-perturbative corrections in string theory and higher-order gravitational actions, represents a strongly nonlinear extension.
+The exponential model represents a strongly nonlinear case.
+It is motivated by higher-order corrections and string-inspired ideas.
 The system exhibited exponential growth in entropy production, which is a direct consequence of the strong nonlinear coupling between the entropy rate and time-dependent behavior of $Q$.
 This sensitivity means that exponential models can not only serve as a stringent test of the robustness of the GSLT, but also that they are less stable unless the parameters are finely tuned.
 Nevertheless, such models remain interesting because exponential forms are known to generate late-time acceleration in $f(R)$ gravity without requiring a cosmological constant, and a similar behavior might be expected in the $f(Q,\mathcal{T})$ framework.